 Creating an ER Entities

-Astah provides several ways to create ER Entities in the Diagram Editor page.
+Astah provides several ways to create ER Entities – please refer to the the Diagram Editor page.

 ER Entity

-There are a few ways to add Primary keys and Attributes to ER Entities.
+There are multiple ways to add Primary Keys and Attributes to ER Entities:

 Add Primary Keys